 Upon hearing the phrase “senior living,” visions of walkers, oxygen tubes, and bedpans come to mind.
 Senior living is the broad term used to encompass everything from independent living developments to retirement communities, and there are certain perceptions associated with this demographic that are ripe for disruption.

 Ranging from 52 to 70 years of age, baby boomers are the newest addition to the senior citizen cohort.
 And they’re bringing with them a new outlook on aging.

-Empowered by empty nests and financial freedom, baby boomers are embracing their 55+ years for the opportunities they hold rather than dreading the obstacles present.
+Empowered by empty nests and financial freedom, boomers are embracing their 55+ years for the opportunities they hold rather than dreading the obstacles present.
 This outlook, coupled with buying power and declining mortality rates, has sparked a multi-billion dollar market for a group now being termed “active adults.”

-How ‘Optimistic Aging’ is Evolving Senior Living
+How ‘Optimistic Aging’ Is Evolving Senior Living

 Defining Boomer Characteristics

-As baby boomers enter the next phase of life with excitement and anticipation, new doors are opening for senior living developers and marketers.
+Active adults are looking for information online.
+Thus, senior living communities who recognize this have the opportunity to be a resource and a solution.
+As seniors enter the next phase of life, new doors are opening for developers and marketers.
 They may just find that new tactics can improve the quality of their leads, not to mention measurability and cost-effectiveness.